aiqbal34/GitGud/README.md

 - Helped implement and create the connectinsview

 To Do:
-- polishh the ui and fix bugs
+- polish the ui and fix bugs
 - implement connectionView Functionality

 Blocks: